aphex2000/HydrasynthAbleton/README.md

 To install:

+1) Edit UserConfiguration.txt in Hydrasynth Folder and change your Midi Channel, the default ist Channel 10 (Value: 9), for Channel 1 use: 0

-1) Copy Hydrasynth Folder to your remote script folder
+2) Copy Hydrasynth Folder to your remote script folder

 Mac: HD:/Users/[Username]/Library/Preferences/Ableton/Live x.x.x/User Remote Scripts
 Windows: C:\Users\[Username]\AppData\Roaming\Ableton\Live x.x.x\Preferences\User Remote Scripts

 More details: https://help.ableton.com/hc/en-us/articles/206240184-Creating-your-own-Control-Surface-script

-2) Copy Midi patch from the Midi Bank to your Hydrasynth using the Hydrasynth Manager
+3) Copy Midi patch from the Midi Bank to your Hydrasynth using the Hydrasynth Manager

-3) In Ableton select Hydrasynth as remote surface (and corresponding Input / Output device)
+4) In Ableton select Hydrasynth as remote surface (and corresponding Input / Output device)